 After months of renovation work, the Mayor of Hackney, Jules Pipe officially reopened the site on 6 September 2014, along with the Rt Rev Adrian Newman, Bishop of Stepney.
 The improvements included new pathways, restoration of original routes, new woodland and play features, conservation of the tombstones and headstones, and improvements to the front of the church.

 The site is maintained in partnership with the church which has appointed a garden manager and volunteer co-ordinator who will provide activities for the local community, including an extensive planting programme across the site.
 If you'd like to know more about the volunteering opportunities, please contact Sam Silverlock at email@example.com.

 Barbecues are not allowed in West Hackney Recreation Ground.
-If you'd like to hold a barbecue, there is a dedicated area in London Fields.

 Council officers have the power to request that dogs are put on leads in West Hackney Recreation Ground if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
 More information on dogs in parks.

 Keep up to date with Hackney parks